NatsuEGL/ecom-web/README.md

 ## About this website
 LEARN HOW TO BUILD AND DEPLOY FULL RESPONSIVE ECOMMERCE WEBSITE USING HTML CSS & JAVASCRIPT.
-This is basically a free HTML CSS Course.
+This is a free HTML CSS Course.
 And in this course we will learn how to build and deploy a full multipage ecommerce website completely from scratch step by step.
-Will Create from responsive navbar using html CSS JavaScript to responsive footer.
+Will Create from responsive navbar using html CSS JavaScript to responsive footer in one video.

 ## Why This website?
 - Responsive Ecommerce Website Tutorial Using HTML CSS & JavaScript.
 - Completely For Beginners.
 - Multipage Ecommerce Website Project.
-- Best Beginner Friendly You Can Call It Free Course.
+- Best Beginner Friendly Free Course On YouTube.
 - Learn How to build amazing professional and responsive websites.
 - Learn the fundamentals of web design.
 - Modern CSS, including flexbox and CSS Grid for layout.